ift6758/ift6758.github.io/project.md

 ## Project Description

 The goal of this project is to build a system for automatic recognition of the age, gender, and personality of social media users.
-When given as input users' genderate content (e.g., text, image and relations), this system should return as output the age, gender and personality trait scores of that user. [more info](lectures/Project-hints.pdf)
+When given as input users' genderate content (e.g., text, image and relations), this system should return as output the age, gender and personality trait scores of that user.

-## Server Setup
+## Setup

 To access a breif instruction to access the server click [here](https://docs.google.com/document/d/1ncpyEYqiVgunzAvFALPvvBytYpJV53-_cLXb6evmqOc/edit).

+Need more info to start working on the project? check [here](lectures/Project-hints.pdf).

 ## Scoreboard